-Fair value information is not presented for financial assets and financial liabilities which are not measured at fair value if their carrying amount is a reasonable approximation of fair value.
-As at 31 December 2019 and 2018, the carrying amounts of financial assets and financial liabilities classified with current assets and current liabilities approximated their fair values due to their short-term maturities.
-The fair values of non-current loans are not materially different from their carrying amounts particularly due to re-pricing.
-The fair value of non-current liabilities can be defined by reference to the quoted market price as disclosed in note 13.
+The carrying amounts of financial assets and financial liabilities classified with current assets and current liabilities approximated their fair values due to their short-term maturities.

+The fair value of non-current financial assets is not materially different from their carrying amounts particularly due to re-pricing.
+The fair value of non-current financial liabilities can be defined by reference to the quoted market price as disclosed in note 13.